Enrico204/ovf-export/README.md

 Also, `ovf` package can be used for serializing custom OVF files.
 De-serializing is not supported at the moment.
 See "known issues" for details.

+**Beta software**: this code works for me, but it may not work in your system.
+At the moment, the code is not tested with different environments.
+Feel free to propose patches.

 ## Usage

 Requirements: